saisiri36/datalicious/uber_partner_business_modeling/README.md

 ![Screenshot 2024-08-09 135334](https://github.com/user-attachments/assets/1871848a-9cb5-4c34-b5e5-3cd1faddf5d4)

-# INSIGHTS
+# Overall Insights:

 1. Driver Performance Metrics:

    0.69: This shows the proportion of drivers with a rating of 4.7 or higher.

    0.34: This represents the proportion of drivers who have completed fewer than 10 trips.

    0.46: This is the proportion of drivers with an acceptance rate below 90%.

-2. Driver Groups and Ratings:
+3. Driver Groups and Ratings:

    The pie chart displays the distribution of drivers across three categories:

    Drivers with fewer than 10 trips.

    Drivers with less than 90% acceptance rate.

    Drivers with a rating of 4.7 or higher.

-3. Bonus Distribution:
+5. Bonus Distribution:

    The bar chart shows the total bonus amounts for two different options (Option 1 and Option 2) based on the number of supply hours.

    Total Bonus Option 1: 1,050

    Total Bonus Option 2: 2,976

-4. Eligible Drivers:
+7. Eligible Drivers:

    21 drivers are eligible for Bonus Option 1.

    46 drivers are eligible for Bonus Option 2.

-5. Cost Implications:
+9. Cost Implications:

    The total cost for Bonus Option 1 is 1,050.

    The total cost for Bonus Option 2 is 2,976.

 # Scenario 2:
 A taxi driver currently generates $200 per day in fares (before expenses), works six days a week, takes three weeks off, and has the following expenses:

 Gas - $200 per week

 Insurance - $400 per month

 Vehicle rent (by the week) - $500

 The driver doesn't pay gas and rent expenses on off weeks.

 Now, let's assume that the same driver would buy a Town Car and partner with Uber.
 If he does, his gas expenses would go up by 5%, his insurance expense would decrease by 20%, and he would no longer be renting a vehicle.
 However, he would need to buy a car.
 The driver would still take three weeks off per year.